BeautifulTrouble/beautifulrising/README.md

 _Things which need explaining:_

+### Shell scripts to be run directly from the repository:
-* rebootstrap - requires a bootstrap source distribution [upon which 'npm install' has been run] in ../bootstrap*
+* rebootstrap - requires a bootstrap source distribution [upon which 'npm install' has been run] in ../bootstrap
+* rsyncassets - rsync ../assets with the server